babel/babel-polyfills/README.md

 # Babel Polyfills

 A set of Babel plugins that enable injecting different polyfills with different strategies in your compiled code.
-Additionally, this reporitory contains a package that helps creating providers for any other polyfill.
+Additionally, this repository contains a package that helps with creating providers for other polyfills.

 > ⚠️ These packages are highly experimental and not published yet.
 You can use GitHub's "Watch for Releases only" feature to be notified when the first version is published.

 > ℹ️ This repository implements what was initially proposed at [babel/babel#10008](https://github.com/babel/babel/issues/10008).

-> 💡 If you are looking for some quick setup examples, or just want to see how to migrade your config, please check [`docs/migration.md`](https://github.com/babel/babel-polyfills/blob/master/docs/migration.md).
+> 💡 If you are looking for some quick setup examples, or just want to see how to migrate your config, please check [`docs/migration.md`](https://github.com/babel/babel-polyfills/blob/master/docs/migration.md).

 ## How does it work?